The Concept

 Beads → TD: Transpilation Applied to Itself

 The abstraction survived.
 The implementation was transpiled into something better.
 This is semantic transpilation applied to itself — the concept is the durable thing, the code is just the current rendering.
+And the act of making TD is itself an example of the ephemeral software pattern: I wanted it, so I caused it to get written, and it was easy.

 Incantations